NBA Rumors: Jazz Could Unleash Donovan Mitchell’s Superstar Potential By Trading Rudy Gobert To Bulls Or Hawks

-In the past months, rumors continue to swirl around Donovan Mitchell, Rudy Gobert, and their future with the Utah Jazz.
-They may have already fixed the issue between them before the 2019-20 NBA season restarted in Orlando, but there are still speculations that the Jazz may consider breaking their young superstar duo in the 2020 offseason.
-In a recent article, Grant Hughes of Bleacher Report created a list of trades that would unleash potential superstars.
+Over the past few months, rumors have swirled around Donovan Mitchell, Rudy Gobert, and their futures with the Utah Jazz.
+The team may have already fixed the issue between them before the 2019-20 NBA season restarted in Orlando, but there is still speculation that the Jazz may consider breaking their young superstar duo in the 2020 offseason.
+In a recent article, Grant Hughes of Bleacher Report created a list of trades that could unleash potential superstars.

 To unlock Mitchell’s full potential in Utah, Hughes believes that the Jazz should strongly consider trading Gobert to the Atlanta Hawks or the Chicago Bulls in the 2020 offseason.